Old Korean: Epigraphic sources

-Silla inscriptions also document Old Korean elements.
+Silla inscriptions contain Old Korean elements.
 Idiosyncratic Chinese vocabulary suggestive of vernacular influence is found even in the oldest surviving Silla inscription, a stele in Pohang dated to either 441 or 501.
 These early inscriptions, however, involved "little more than subtle alterations of Classical Chinese syntax".

 Inscriptions of the sixth and seventh centuries show more fully developed strategies of representing Korean with Chinese characters.
 Some inscriptions represent functional morphemes directly through semantic Chinese equivalents.
 Others use only Classical Chinese vocabulary, but reorder them fully according to Korean syntax.
-A 551 stele commemorating the construction of a fort in Gyeongju, for instance, writes "begin to build" as 作始 (lit. "build begin") rather than the correct Classical Chinese, 始作 (lit. "begin build"), reflecting the Subject-object-verb word order of Korean.
+A 551 stele commemorating the construction of a fort in Gyeongju, for instance, writes "begin to build" as 作始 (lit. 'build begin') rather than the correct Classical Chinese, 始作 (lit. 'begin build'), reflecting the Subject-object-verb word order of Korean.
 The Imsin Vow Stone, raised in either 552 or 612, is also illustrative:

 Other sixth-century epigraphs that arrange Chinese vocabulary using Korean syntax and employ Chinese semantic equivalents for certain Korean functional morphemes have been discovered, including stelae bearing royal edicts or celebrating public works and sixth-century rock inscriptions left at Ulju by royals on tour.

 Some inscriptions of the Unified Silla period continue to use only words from Classical Chinese, even as they order them according to Korean grammar.
 However, most inscriptions of the period write Old Korean morphemes more explicitly, relying on Chinese semantic and phonetic equivalents.
 These Unified-era inscriptions are often Buddhist in nature and include material carved on Buddha statues, temple bells, and pagodas.